Philosophy

 Frances Yates’s The Art of Memory (1966) traces this tradition from Cicero through the Renaissance memory theatres of Giulio Camillo, who imagined a building where all human knowledge could be stored and retrieved by position in space.

 OpenLoci is a filesystem instantiation of this idea.
 The palace is the space.
 The directories are the rooms.
 The markdown files are the objects placed in each room.
-The LLM is the walker.
+The conversation between the human and AI is the walk.

 The key insight: spatial structure aids retrieval.
 A flat file of everything is opaque.
 A palace where things live in predictable places is navigable — by humans and by agents.